 Can You Reduce the Cost of a Bathroom Remodel?

-The short answer is yes, you can, however, we have to be upfront to say that you can only cut it by so much.
+The short answer is yes, you can.
+However, we have to be upfront in saying that you can only cut the cost by so much.

 The more you decide to rearrange the bathroom, the greater the cost will be.
 This is largely due to the work required for replumbing.